History of Lake of the Ozarks Scout Reservation

 2015

-Dedication of the Welcome Center, Medical Lodge, and Pool.
-Ribbon cutting held for 50th summer camp season
+Dedication of the Welcome Center, Medical Lodge, and Pool on July 17.
+Ribbon cutting held for 50th summer camp season.

 2017